damoklesh/projet4/README.md

 Make sure these tools are available:

-- Node.js `>=20.11`
+- Node.js `>=20.19.0`
 - npm
-- Docker Desktop or Docker Engine with Docker Compose
+- Docker Desktop or Docker Engine with Docker Compose, used for PostgreSQL and for the full Docker runtime

 ### 2. Install dependencies